 Three things I’ve learned as a leader

 I’m stepping down as CEO of Wolff Olins, after three and a half years in the role.
-My friend, colleague, and Wolff Olins’ long-time COO, Sairah Ashman is taking up the reigns.
+My friend, colleague, and Wolff Olins’ long-time COO, Sairah Ashman is taking up the reins.
 She’ll bring fresh energy and her usual vision, integrity and care to the role.

 For Wolff Olins, these are exciting times.